CodeCraftsmanSandeep/everything_is_logical/math/readme.md

 ## ✨ Frequently Used Codes

-Below is a list of code snippets that I find frequently useful in solving problems:

 | S.No | Concept | Code | Quick Notes |
 |:--|:--|:---|:---|
 | 1️⃣ | Finding the length of a binary format string of a number | [code1.cpp](code1.cpp) | |